b-man/xcode-tools/README.md

 	```
 	SDKROOT				- This points to the specified SDK folder (e.g. <DevFolder>/SDKs/<specified sdk>.sdk).

-	PATH				- This contains all resolved paths for the Developer folder, the SDK, and the Toolchain.
+	PATH				- This contains all resolved paths for the Developer folder, the SDK, the Toolchain, and the hosts' $PATH in order.

 	HOME				- This contains the path to the current user's home directory (used internally for recursive calls to xcrun).